najamelan/ws_stream_wasm/README.md

 **missing features:**
 - no automatic reconnect
 - not all features are thoroughly tested.
-Notably, I have little use for extensions and subprotocols.
+Notably, I have little use for extensions and sub-protocols.
 Tungstenite, which I use for the server end (and for automated testing) doesn't support these, making it hard to write unit tests.

 ## Table of Contents